haoming-chen2006/CLIP_Image_Filter/README.md

 # CLIP Image Search Demo

-I am very unorganized when it comes to image searching, so I find it useful to have a semantic image to test search tool that can help me to find the right image in my album.
-I am trying to build a tool that is very simple to use and connect to album I used custom-trained CLIP (Contrastive Language-Image Pre-training) model to enable natural language queries for image retrieval.
+I am very unorganized when it comes to image searching and lazy when it comes to editing, so I find it useful to have a semantic image to test search tool that can help me to find the right image in my album and an editor to make the image look better.
+I used custom-trained CLIP (Contrastive Language-Image Pre-training) model to enable natural language queries for image retrieval and used a CLIP-guided diffusion model for image editing.
 This demo features a Node.js backend for inference and a Next.js frontend for an intuitive web interface.

+## ✨ Capabilities

+### Primary Feature: Semantic Image Search
+- **Natural Language Queries**: Search using descriptive text in plain English
+- **Semantic Understanding**: Finds conceptually similar images, wtihout the need of captions
+- **Real-time Inference**: Fast CPU-based search after initial embedding computation

+### Secondary Feature: CLIP-Guided Image Enhancement & Generation
+- **Diffusion-Based Image Editing**: Uses guided diffusion to enhance existing scenery images through denoising and lighting improvements
+- **Intelligent Denoising**: CLIP guidance ensures semantic preservation while removing noise and artifacts
+- **Dynamic Lighting Enhancement**: Adjusts exposure, contrast, and color temperature based on scene understanding

 ## 🏗️ Model Architecture